 Telephones and Communication

-- Telephone Lines (2005): 3,000,000
+- Telephone Lines (2005): 3,000,000.

-- Since the privatization of Ghana Telecom (GT) in 1996, it has increased phone lines from 78,900 to 130,000 as at December 1997.
+- Since the privatization of Ghana Telecom (GT) in 1996, it has increased phone lines from 78,900 to 130,000 as of December 1997.

 The first cellular phone service in Ghana was initiated by Mobitel in 1992.
 In that year alone, 19,000 Ghanaians owned mobile phones.
 In 1998 the number of mobile phone users in the country increased to 43,000 and by the middle of 1999 the number increased to 68,000.

-Four companies now compete for cellular customers, and usage rose from 22,000 to 132,000 subscribers between 1999 and 2000.
+Around 1999 and 2000 four companies were competing for cellular customers, and the usage rose from 22,000 to 132,000 subscribers.

-Cellular Market Penetration (September 2003)
+Cellular Market Penetration (December 2016)